slint-ui/slint/docs/langref/src/modules.md

 # Modules

-Components declared in a `.slint` file can be shared with components in other `.slint` files, by means of exporting and importing them.
+Components declared in a `.slint` file can be used as elements in other `.slint` files, by means of exporting and importing them.

-By default, everything declared in a `.slint` file is private.
+By default, every type declared in a `.slint` file is private.
 The `export` keyword changes this.

 ```slint,no-preview